Singulink/Singulink.UI/Docs/index.md

 ## Overview

-**Singulink UI Toolkit** provides components that are generally useful for UI applications with a strong emphasis on testability of view models.
+**UI Toolkit** provides a variety of complimentary MVVM and XAML-based components that help streamline complex UI development scenarios.
 It is currently focused on WinUI and Uno-based applications but some components are UI framework-agnostic.
 Details of each component are provided below.

 This package is part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.